Introducing categories

 Content displays as a continuous stream rather than standalone pages.
 When a reader clicks a link to open a story, the full text appears at the top of the page.
 They can keep scrolling to browse more stories from the same category.
 For other stories, just the first paragraph is visible.
 Readers can expand any story to read the full text.

-A category page with the 'Latest news' layout applied.
+A category page with the latest news layout applied.

 How to use it

-The 'Multimedia archive' category layout
+'Multimedia archive' layout

 How it works